Cocoanut Grove (Ambassador Hotel)

 The Cocoanut Grove was a nightclub inside the Ambassador Hotel on Wilshire Boulevard in Los Angeles.
-It featured lavish exotic décor and was open between 1921 and 1989.
+It featured lavish exotic décor and was open from 1921 until 1989.
 The club continued as a filming location until the hotel was demolished in 2006.
-The Cocoanut Grove was "probably the most beloved public room of all time" society columnist Christy Fox wrote in the Los Angeles Times.
+The Cocoanut Grove was "probably the most beloved public room of all time", society columnist Christy Fox wrote in the Los Angeles Times.

+Opening

 The Ambassador Hotel opened on January 1, 1921.
 The lavish resort sprawled over 24 acres on Wilshire Boulevard and became a magnet for high-profile guests including many Hollywood celebrities.
 The hotel's original nightclub was called the Zinnia Grill and featured murals painted on black satin walls.
 Dancers could take a break on the "Parrot Porch", an outdoor aviary filled with plants, canaries and parrots.

 With high demand for evening entertainment, hotel management converted the main ballroom into a new venue called The Cocoanut Grove, which opened on April 21, 1921.
 The room seated 1000 in tiered seating, with boxes reserved on an annual basis.